Cleopatra in Space: Book 6: Queen of the Nile

 Six months after Octavian's fateful strike, P.Y.R.A.M.I.D. hurries to Cada'duun to have Cleopatra re-solidify the Golden Lion in order to deprive Octavian of his means of recharging his superweapon.
 The plan succeeds, but heavy sacrifices are made.
 This, and the weight of her supposed role as the galaxy's savior, plunges Cleopatra into a deep depression.

 Two weeks later, P.Y.R.A.M.I.D. lands on Thonis, a largely barren planet protected by a cloaking shield which is powered by a fragment of the Golden Lion's plasma, secured by Sina and Tuluk, who escaped Octavian's takeover of Cada'duun.
 The oasis formed by the plasma's radiation has become a shelter for refugees from all over the Nile Galaxy, including Hykosis.
 When Cleopatra is supposed to give a public speech to encourage the masses, the pressure becomes too much again, and she retreats.
-When Yosira seeks her out, Cleopatra expresses her selfdoubts with a brief manifestation of her power, only to see a similar aura flickering on Yosira's shoulder.
+When Yosira seeks her out, Cleopatra expresses her self-doubts with a brief manifestation of her power, only to see a similar aura flickering on Yosira's shoulder.
 But before she can ask about it, Antony and his fellow orphans arrive on Thonis after a small odyssey.
 Meanwhile, however, Fod Franze, who has also made it to Thonis, learns of Cleopatra's presence and decides to pay her back for his earlier humiliation.

 Antony tells Cleopatra, Brian, Khensu and Akila how he came to find her and gives Cleopatra an ancient book which once belonged to Harkhebi.
 To the startlement of all, it was written by Bakari and contains the original version of the savior prophecy, as well as a personal message to Cleopatra.
 As Cleopatra reads it, she recites a magic formula, and she, Antony and Brian - who were standing close to her - are transported to Duat, a dark shadow world, where they encounter Thoth, albeit in the shape of a gorilla instead of an ibis-headed man.
 Thoth takes the trio to a black pyramid, where they briefly see another Cleopatra meeting a strange girl, who turns into a snake and bites her before the other Cleopatra vanishes in a flash.